-Dr. Jacqueline Harris (nee Weissman) is the director of the Tuberous Sclerosis Clinic and the Epigenetics Clinic at Kennedy Krieger Institute and an assistant professor in pediatrics, neurology and genetics at Johns Hopkins Hospital.
+Dr. Jacqueline Harris (nee Weissman) is the director of the Epigenetics Clinic at Kennedy Krieger Institute and an assistant professor in pediatrics, neurology and genetics at The Johns Hopkins University School of Medicine.

 Dr. Harris received her BA with Honors in English Language and Literature and Neurobiology from The University of Chicago.
 She earned an MD from Cleveland Clinic Lerner College of Medicine of Case Western Reserve University and an MS in Clinical Research Scholars Program from Case Western Reserve University.

 She completed a residency in pediatrics at the Children's Medical Center at UT Southwestern.

 Dr. Harris is interested in genetic and epigenetic causes of neurodevelopmental disorders - particularly intellectual disability - and how specific genetic and epigenetic changes lead to specific neuroanatomic, neurophysiologic and cognitive phenotypes.
 She is also interested in developing specific cognitive profiles in genetic syndromes as potential outcome measures for trails and to help localize deficits.
 Most of her research is currently centered around Kabuki syndrome.

 Bjornsson HT, Benjamin JS, Zhang L, Weissman J, Gerber EE, Chen YC, Vaurio RG, Potter MC, Hansen KD, Dietz HC (2014).
 Histone deacetylase inhibition rescues structural and functional brain deficits in a mouse model of Kabuki syndrome.
 Sci Transl Med.
 6(256), 256ra135.